Yuki Ishikawa (wrestler): Battlarts (1996–2002)

 After breaking away from PWFG, Ishikawa announced the formation of his own promotion, Battlarts, set to follow the same shoot style rules and themes of PWFG.
 As well as using the entirety of the former Fujiwara Gumi roster, Battlarts would make use of fellow independent promotions such as Frontier Martial Arts Wrestling (FMW), Michinoku Pro Wrestling and Big Japan Pro Wrestling (BJW).
 Battlarts quickly gained notoriety for its violent matches, often ending with Ishikawa either breaking his nose or having blood coming out of his mouth.
 In 1998, Ishikawa entered the Young Generation Battle, where he would go on to win the tournament by defeating Victor Krüger in the final.
 In November of the same year he also won the 1998 B Cup, beating Bob Backlund to win.
 He once again made it to the final of the Young Generation Battle in 1999, however this time he lost to his biggest rival Daisuke Ikeda.
 Ikeda eventually left Battlarts for All Japan Pro Wrestling (AJPW) in March 2000, and the promotion ceased running regular shows and events in 2001 due to "management aggravation".
 Battlarts eventually began to run monthly shows mainly in Tokyo, Saitama, and Shizuoka Prefecture, often co-promoting with other promotions such as Kiyoshi Tamura's Style-E and Satoru Sayama's Real Japan Pro Wrestling (RJPW).

-Freelance (2001–present)
+Freelance (2002–present)

 As Battlarts ran shows less often, Ishikawa began competing for other promotions in early 2002, working for a number of promotions including Fighting World of Japan Pro Wrestling (WJ), Pro Wrestling Zero1, All Japan Pro Wrestling (AJPW), Riki-Pro and U-Style.
 On April 24, 2005, Ishikawa took part in an infamous match with Daisuke Ikeda in his Futen promotion, where the two willingly shot on each other, punching and kicking themselves for real.
 Ishikawa continued to compete semi-regularly for both Battlarts and Futen until they closed their doors in 2011 and 2013 respectively.

+From 2015 to 2018 he made sporadic appearances in a tribute Battle Arts promotion based in Ontario, Canada and promoted by Santino Marella.
+He periodically showed up in All Japan Pro Wrestling and Pro Wrestling NOAH for legends matches.

+He should not be confused with a Yuki Ishikawa who debuted in Big Japan Pro Wrestling in 2018 and who uses his real given name.

 Mixed martial arts career

-With a background in judo and karate, Ishikawa made his mixed martial arts debut on November 3, 2001 at Pride 17, losing to Quinton Jackson by knockout.
+With a background in judo, karate and catch wrestling, Ishikawa has also competed in mixed martial arts.
+Representing PWFG, he had an early shoot fight with Fighting Network RINGS against submission wrestler Koichiro Kimura on April 30, 1993, which he won via doctor's stoppage due an eye injury sustained by Kimura at the end of round 3.
+He then fought Masayuki Naruse to a draw at another RINGS event on May 29, 1993.
+He made his true MMA debut on November 3, 2001 at Pride 17, losing to Quinton Jackson by knockout.
 He would compete one more time at Deep 7th Impact, losing to Yasuhito Namekawa by submission.